vegawidget/ggvega/inst/dsc.md

   - How to capture transformation logic in the Vega-Lite spec so that it can stand more “independently” as a single repository of the intent of the visualization – for deployments where R is not available?

+      - build in R but deploy independently of R

   - How to translate an R expression into a JS expression